ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

    2. The Evidence in the conveyance channel is supplied by the Attesting Environment.
    3. The Root of Trust protects both the conveyance channel key and the Attesting Environment with equivalent strength protections.

-Implicit trust can also be tied to the communications link over which the Evidence is conveyed.
-As an example, the Attester and Verifier can communicate over a link that is established using a Root of Trust.
-An example of such communications is over a cellular link, where the link is established by the Attester leveraging an enclave (e.g., SIM card).
-The Verifier may have established the communications link and verified the presence of the Root-of-Trust in doing so, or may have received evidence that the communications link is anchored to a Root of Trust from an entity that established the communications link or may have received evidence that the communications link is anchored to a Root of Trust from an entity that established the communications link.
-In the latter case, anchoring the communications link to a Root of Trust would mean that this entity only established a communications link with the attesting device after verifying that the device had a Root of Trust.

-As a result, the Verifier may be able to trust the attestation evidence from the device without an additional endorsement or even a cryptographically-verifiable signature of the evidence.
-Note that the appraisal policy employed by the Verifier may take into account the transient nature of the communications link security.
-For instance, once the link is torn down then the Evidence may not be trusted until it is conveyed again over a re-established link.

 In some scenarios, Evidence might contain sensitive information such as Personally Identifiable Information.
 Thus, an Attester must trust entities to which it conveys Evidence, to not